 One of the most significant ways a business can demonstrate its commitment to safety is through regular and effective employee communication.
 As we discussed earlier, Bellicum relied on communication to not only facilitate a smooth transition to remote work but to keep its workforce updated in real-time on the total COVID-19 case counts relative to where employees live and work.

-Similarly, Statek Corporation, a designer and manufacturer of a range of products for the medical industry, prioritized employee communication at the height of the COVID-19 crisis.
-An essential business, all of Statek’s employees had to continue to work on-site throughout the pandemic, which meant the company had to frequently use its emergency communication system to share ongoing COVID-19 updates.
+Similarly, a California-based designer and manufacturer of a range of products for the medical industry prioritized employee communication at the height of the COVID-19 crisis.
+An essential business, all of its employees had to continue to work on-site throughout the pandemic, which meant the company had to frequently use its emergency communication system to share ongoing COVID-19 updates.
 However, few workers in the company’s manufacturing facility had regular access to email.
-If that weren’t challenging enough, one of Statek’s employees also tested positive for COVID-19 on Easter weekend in 2020.
+If that weren’t challenging enough, one employee also tested positive for COVID-19 on Easter weekend in 2020.